 Why you should be playing this:

 The gameplay in Diablo 3 isn’t ground breaking and genre defining like it’s predecessors, instead Diablo 3 is a culmination of everything that is right in it’s genre.
 It’s story is well paced and intriguing, it’s combat is solid and rewarding, and it’s loot system is the best we’ve ever seen.
 From top to bottom this is how games like this should be done.
 While some have complained that Diablo 3 is simple “more of the same” I don’t see why “more of the same” is bad if you’re starting with a fantastic product.

-All that said the always online is a problem and I expect a company like Blizzard to have this running much smoother now that we’re over a week from launch.
+All that said the always online is a problem and I expect a company like Blizzard to have this running much smoother now that we’re past the launch.
 The auction house needs some tweaking and the overall online system needs to be running at 100 percent all the time.
 It’s not fair for people to spend 60 dollars on a game and then invest hundreds of hours taking advantage of all that’s offered only to see Blizzard drop the ball on support.

 Despite it’s problems this is a must buy for everyone.
 If you’re a fan of the franchise then this is for you, if you’re new this is for you.
 The game does a perfect job of making everyone feel at home in this universe.

-Right now as it stands today you cannot get a finer example of the genre then Diablo 3.
+As it stands today you cannot get a finer example of the genre than Diablo 3.

 This review was based on the PC version that was provided by the reviewer.